megahertz/samarkand-guide/README.md

 ## Publish

-Just add a new tag:
+Just add a new tag.
+It will be deployed to Cloudflare Pages automatically.

 `npm version patch`